 Abstract submission opens early September; the deadline for submitting abstracts is mid-October.
 Workshop, Panel and Distinguished Lecture requests also open in early September.

 Relevant submissions are welcome from all engineering disciplines.
 Considerations for acceptance include the level of innovation, technical merit, demonstrated outcomes and relevance to industrial engineering education.
 Authors are encouraged to submit work that could be useful to other IE faculty, including strategies for implementation.
 The IED strongly encourages submissions of diversity, equity and inclusion-related papers.
 Purely technical papers that have no educational component or papers describing courses that will or have not been taught will most likely not be accepted.

-• IE curriculum and artificial intelligence
+• Entrepreneurship and IE curriculum

 • Industry 4.0 and novel IE curricula

 • Methods for developing and assessing industrial engineering competency

 • Application of innovative approaches to IE education (e.g. flipped classes, problem based learning, and use of emerging technologies)

 • Educational resources such as case studies, web-based course modules, and lab materials for teaching IE topics